 TS606 (TS241) • Apologetics.
 A consideration of the reasons for Christian faith.
 This course proceeds in three phases, examining the possibility of religious knowledge, the viability of theistic perspective, and the rationale for the Christian worldview.
 The underlying philosophy of this course is that apologetics is dialogical-that conversations offering a rationale for faith, whether with a believer or unbeliever, happen in a context of genuine relationship.
 (Cognate credit with PH606.)
-Four hours.

 TS622 (TS217) • The Doctrine of Scripture.
 A study of the nature of biblical authority, including questions of revelation, inspiration, and inerrancy.
 Consideration of the relationships between one's view of authority and such issues as the roles of experience and tradition, the use of critical tools of biblical interpretation, and the application of the Bible to Christian living.
+St. Paul prerequisite: TS501.
 Four hours.

 TS623 (TS215) • The Doctrine of the Holy Spirit.
 The person and work of the Holy Spirit in the Bible and the church.
 Special emphasis on topics of current interest, such as the work of the Holy Spirit in the life of the Christian and the charismatic gifts.
+St. Paul prerequisite: TS501.
 Four hours.

 TS624 (TS216) • The Doctrine of Holiness.
 A thorough study of the doctrine of holiness, beginning with the being and character of God.
 The course will involve a careful study of biblical, historical, and theological dimensions of sanctification, seeking to systematize these materials so as to guide the student in a personal quest for a full-orbed Christian holiness.
+St. Paul prerequisite: TS501.
 Four hours.

 TS672 (TS212) • Baptist History and Theology.
 A study of special problems and approaches in Baptist history, theology, and polity with an intensive approach to contemporary problems and trends.
 Taught jointly by professors of church history and theology.
 (Cognate credit with HS672.)
+St. Paul prerequisite: TS501.
 Four hours.

 TS674 (TS259) • Sacramental Theory and Practice.
 An in-depth look at the way, why, and how of sacraments in the Anglican tradition.
 While the gospel sacraments, Holy Eucharist, and Baptism will receive major attention, five other sacramental rites will be discussed (confirmation, matrimony, reconciliation, unction, and ordination).
-Four hours.
+St. Paul prerequisite: TS501.
+Four hours